-Following the recommendation of the audit committee, we were appointed by the directors on 13 November 2018 to audit the financial statements for the year ended 31 March 2019 and subsequent financial periods.
-This is therefore our first year of uninterrupted engagement.
+Following the recommendation of the Audit Committee, we were appointed by the directors on 31 March 2014 to audit the financial statements for the year ended 31 March 2014 and subsequent financial periods.
+The period of total uninterrupted engagement is 6 years, covering the years ended 31 March 2014 to 31 March 2019.